chudro/azure-encryption/README.md

 ## Step 2 - Setup agentKeyStore and distribute

-Now create the agentKeyStore that will be used by the agents on all nodes:
+Now create the agentKeyStore, on the OpsCenter node, that will be used by the agents on all nodes:

 ```
 # cd /usr/share/opscenter